Virtual reality therapy: Floreo (United States)

 Floreo develops VR lessons for autistic individuals to practice joint attention and social communication skills.
 It has been profiled by the U.S. National Institute of Mental Health's SBIR/STTR program, which notes academic research partnerships.
 A pilot study reported feasibility and good tolerability of Floreo's joint-attention module in school-aged children with autism, with preliminary improvement on joint-attention measures; further controlled trials were planned.

 PsyTechVR (United States / Luxembourg)

 PsyTechVR develops virtual-reality software used for clinician-guided exposure therapy.
 In addition to a library of prebuilt environments for specific phobias, the platform includes a tool that uses generative AI to create custom exposure scenarios for therapists to use in sessions.
 In university settings, the software has been demonstrated and used for student testing of VR exposure modules, with accompanying questionnaires and supportive environments such as meditation and art-therapy rooms.
 A seminar report also notes clinician-facing tools for creating custom environments and monitoring sessions during VR-based exposure and desensitisation work.

+Rehametrics (Spain)

+Rehametrics, founded in 2017, develops digital rehabilitation platforms using both immersive virtual reality and non-immersive motion-tracking systems.
+Designed for clinical settings and telerehabilitation, the software is a CE-marked medical device focused on the physical and cognitive recovery of patients with acquired brain injury, neurodegenerative diseases, spinal cord injuries, and other physical impairments.
+The platform gamifies clinical tasks and automatically collects objective performance data—such as reaction times and range of motion—allowing healthcare professionals to adjust difficulty and track patient progress over time.
+Its efficacy in improving motor function, balance, and cognitive outcomes in neurorehabilitation has been validated across multiple clinical trials and systematic reviews.